9 or 10 Day Full River incl. Frenchmans Cap

 This nine or ten day wilderness whitewater rafting adventure takes you the full navigable length (~ 110km) of the Franklin River, deep in the heart of Tasmania’s Wilderness World Heritage Area.
 If the river levels and weather are favourable our journey includes an optional day walk to the imposing Frenchmans Cap (1446 m), the monarch of the South West.
 We will also be rafting through the Great Ravine, one of Tasmania’s most spectacular gorges.

 Negotiating the untamed waters of the Franklin River is one of the worlds best whitewater rafting adventures.
 Unpredictable river levels mean our trip will always be an adventure – it is possible to encounter both very low levels and floods within days of each other.
-Whatever the level, rafts offer the best way to explore this unique wilderness.
+Whatever the level, our spacious self bailing rafts offer the safest and most comfortable way to explore this unique wilderness.

 Meeting Point and Time

 Our trips start and finish in Hobart.
 On the morning of Day 1 we will pick you up ~7:30 am at your accommodation around Central Hobart.
 Alternatively we can also meet at Derwent Bridge Hotel on Day 1 at ~10:30 am or anywhere on route to the river.
 We can organise pickups and drop offs around Tasmania – extra charges may apply.